landise/capstone_project/README.md

 Finally, we will visualize the data to get a holistic view of the relationship between celebrity and company.
 For this case study, we will look at the nine year long partnership of Kanye West and Adidas.

 ## Instructions
-To rreproduce the results, run the code files in the following order -
+To reproduce the results, run the code files in the following order -

-1. 1_Data_Collection_US_Weekly.ipynb
+1. 1_Data_Collection_US_Weekly.ipynb in PYTHON
-2. 2_Sentiment Analysis Modeling.ipynb
+2. 2_Sentiment Analysis Modeling.ipynb in PYTHON
-3. 3_monthly_fin_data.ipynb
+3. 3_monthly_fin_data.ipynb in PYTHON
-4. 4_linear_model_prep.ipynb
+4. 4_linear_model_prep.ipynb in PYTHON
+5. 5_R_model.Rmd in R

 All the intermediate data files are uploaded.
 To see the final regression model, run the 4_linear_model_prep.ipynb file.